-In visual tracking motion information from a video sequence is distilled and unified to determine pose parameters of a moving camera or object.
+In visual tracking pose parameters of a moving camera or object is extracted from a video sequence.
 One way of classifying tracking methods is into feature based, segmentation based and registration based.

 In feature based tracking a feature detector is used to locate the image projection of either special markers or natural image features.
 Then a 3D pose computation can be done by relating 2D image feature positions with their 3D model.
-Many approaches use image contours (edges or curves) that are matched with an a-priori given CAD model of the object [2-4].
+Many approaches use image contours (edges or curves) that are matched with an a-priori given CAD model of the object [1-3].
 Most systems compute pose parameters by linearizing with respect to object motion.
-A characteristic of these algorithms is that the feature detection is relatively decoupled from the pose computation, but sometimes past pose is used to limit search ranges, and the global model can be used to exclude feature mismatches [2, 5].
+A characteristic of these algorithms is that the feature detection is relatively decoupled from the pose computation, but sometimes past pose is used to limit search ranges, and the global model can be used to exclude feature mismatches [1, 4].

 In segmentation based tracking some pixel or area based property (e.g. color, texture) is used to binarize an image.
 Then the centroid and possibly higher moments of connected regions are computed.
-While the centroid and moments are sufficient to measure 2D image motion, it is typically not used for precise 3D tracking alone, but can be used to initialize more precise tracking modalities [6].
+While the centroid and moments are sufficient to measure 2D image motion, it is typically not used for precise 3D tracking alone, but can be used to initialize more precise tracking modalities [5].

 In registration based tracking the pose computation is based on directly aligning a reference intensity patch with the current image to match each pixel intensity as closely as possible.
-Often a sum-of-squared differences (e.g. L_2 norm) error is minimized, giving the technique its popular name SSD tracking.
-Unlike the two previous approaches which builds the definition of what is to be tracked into the low level routine (e.g. a line feature tracker tracks just lines), in registration based tracking any distinct pattern of intensity variation can be tracked.
-Since it's not pre-defined, typically the user points to desired patches in the first frame.
-This technique can also be used in image alignment to e.g. create mosaics [7].
+Often a sum-of-squared differences (e.g. $L_2$ norm) error is minimized, giving the technique its popular name SSD tracking.
+This technique can also be used in image alignment to e.g. create mosaics [6].
 Early approaches used brute force search by correlating a reference image patch with the current image.
 While this worked reasonably well for 2D translational models, it would be unpractical for planar affine and projective (homography) image transforms.
 Instead, modern methods are based on numerical optimization, where a search direction is obtained from image derivatives.
-The first such methods required spatial image derivatives to be recomputed for each frame when "forward" warping the reference patch to fit the current image [8], while most recently, efficient "inverse" algorithms have been developed, which allow the real time tracking for the above mentioned 6D affine [9] and 8D projective warp [10].
-A related approach [11, 12], where instead of using spatial image derivatives, a linear basis of test image movements are used to explain the current frame, have proved equally efficient as the inverse methods during the tracking, but suffer from much longer initialization times to compute the basis, and a heuristic choice of the particular test movements.
+The first such methods required spatial image derivatives to be recomputed for each frame when "forward" warping the reference patch to fit the current image [7], while most recently, efficient "inverse" algorithms have been developed, which allow the real time tracking for the above mentioned 6D affine [8] and 8D projective warp [9].
+A related approach [10, 11], where instead of using spatial image derivatives, a linear basis of test image movements are used to explain the current frame, have proved equally efficient as the inverse methods during the tracking, but suffer from much longer initialization times to compute the basis, and a heuristic choice of the particular test movements.

-In this paper we extend the registration based technique from 2D image plane tracking by involving a full 3D scene model, estimated from the same uncalibrated video, and used directly in the computation of the motion update between frames.
-Our method starts out tracking the image motion of several surface patches using conventional SSD tracking.
-After some time (typically ≈ 100 frames) when the scene-camera pose has undergone sufficient motion a 3D model is computed using uncalibrated structure-from-motion (SFM), and from this point the system switches to full 3D tracking of camera rotation and translation using the estimated 3D model.
-The algorithm does not require complete scene decomposition in planar facets, but works with few planar patches identified in the scene.
-Some advantages of using a global 3D model and local surface patches are that only surfaces with salient intensity variations need to be processed, while the 3D model connect these together in a physically correct way.
+In this paper we extend the registration based technique by involving a full 3D scene model, estimated from the same uncalibrated video, and used directly in the computation of the motion update between frames.
+Hence, we are able to utilize general image patches in a general 3D scene, and directly track the rotational and translational camera-scene motion from image differences.
+Some advantages of using a global 3D model and surface patches are that only surfaces with salient intensity variations need to be processed, while the 3D model connect these together in a physically correct way.
 We show experimentally that this approach yields more stable and robust tracking than previous approaches, where each surface patch motion is computed individually.